 As with any orthodontic treatment, Invisalign costs can be expensive.
 You should check with your orthodontist how much your orthodontic treatment will cost, and then speak to your insurance provider regarding how much you will be covered for, and how much they will pay.

 In general, if your Invisalign costs are on the lower end of the scale, you will be more likely to find your insurance provider will cover a more significant portion of the costs.

 It is important to also consider discount plans.
 These are not insurance per say, but you can save up to 20 percent of your Invisalign costs with the appropriate discount plan.
 Some companies will be willing to offer you membership on their dental discount plan for a small fee per year.
-Ask your orthodontist for a database of companies that can offer you a dental discount plan.
+Ask your orthodontist near me for a database of companies that can offer you a dental discount plan.

 How to pay to get my teeth fixed?